50 Fun and Unique Things to Do in Gainesville TODAY

 Between the temperature drop, the thick canopy, and water trickling through the limestone, you will forget that you’re in Florida entirely.
 Keep your eyes open for tree frogs!

-A trip to Devil’s Millhopper costs $4 per vehicle or $2 for pedestrians and bicyclists.
+A trip to Devil’s Millhopper costs $4 per vehicle or $2 for pedestrians and bicyclists and it is open 7 days a week all year long from 8 a.m. to sundown.

 Address: 4732 Millhopper Road Gainesville, FL 32653